-People loved Wayne's World.
+"People loved Wayne's World.
 They loved the skit, they loved the movie, so they should have loved the game, right?
-No. We were tools enough to jerk our pelvises at nearby women and scream, "Schwing!" for a couple years, but we weren't tools enough to buy this.
+No. We were tools enough to jerk our pelvises at nearby women and scream, "Schwing!" for a couple years, but we weren't tools enough to buy this."

 "You know, I should have been more careful when I bought this game.
 I forgot the cardinal rule of movie tie-in games.
 It's that they always, always, suck.
-Especially when it's made twenty years after the fact."''
+Especially when it's made twenty years after the fact."

-"Movies, and games, have a sorted past.
+"Movies, and games, have a sordid past.
 It started as ill attempts to capture the cinematic flair of a rousing Spielberg flick, with a globule of pixels.
 Now games have cameras of their own, but things aren't much better, as games are rushed out to meet film premiere date, and cash in on the hype, at the price of quality.
 While bad movies often make bad games, its when a great movie spawns an interactive atrocity, when things hit rock bottom.
 Though these days, its the rule, not the exception."

-—Gametrailers; Top Ten Worst Movie Games
+—Gametrailers, Top Ten Worst Movie Games

 "Presumably Sega took a look at the Famicom catalog and note that games based on cartoons were supposed to be slapdash, generic affairs."